 It’s hard to get good beef in Guiyang.
-For one, it’s expensive and cooks hesitate to throw away the fatty, tendon-y, gristly chunks you’d toss to your dog at home.
-Also, local taste actually leans toward eating these bits, as they are considered more flavorful than lean muscle meat.
+For one, it’s expensive and cooks hesitate to throw away the fatty, tendon-y, gristly chunks you’d toss at home.
+Also, some people’s taste actually leans toward eating these bits, as they are considered more flavorful than lean muscle meat.
 Either way, if you’re looking for a good meal, head to this place.

 The restaurant’s name translates to something like “Secret Recipe Claypot Beef,” and it looks like their secret may be use good beef.
 Whatever it is, it works.
 They serve up a spicy, beefy hotpot that will have you craving more.

 Every visit to this place, we get the same hotpot.
 Their greens and beef hotpot (qīngcài niúròu /青菜牛肉) is the favorite.
 It’s a spicy, oily beef-fest in a pot.

 If you want to double down, make sure to dip in the lajiao dip.
 It’s just toasted chili flakes, green onions and some salt, but when you add the broth from the hotpot it really pops.
 It’s a great addition to an already good meal.
 They do serve it with medicine root by default, though, so if you’d like to avoid that ingredient, tell them you don’t want it: búyào zhéěrgēn/不要折耳根.

 The menu here is a handy checklist format.
 First, tick off the hotpot section I’ve indicated in red.
 That’ll get you the same hotpot pictured above.
 Note that it starts at 78 RMB, and has the beef already in it.
 The server will likely ask you quán niúròu ma/全牛肉吗? to make sure that you want all normal beef and not tendons, skin, innards, etc. Grunt in the affirmative to get normal beef.